Brushes List for Oil or Acrylic Painting

 The painting knife

-And also in the brushes list – the painting knife is not a palette knife.
+The painting knife is also in our brushes list – the painting knife is not a palette knife, we use it as a palette knife.

-A flexible pointed painting knife with about a 2 or 3 inch blade is ideal.
+A flexible, pointed painting knife with about a 2 or 3 inch blade is ideal, the point is rounded.

 You will become accustomed to using your own knife and you may find other shaped knives awkward to use.